 You may email firstname.lastname@example.org if you have any additional concerns about the resolution of any issues.
 Improperly contacting a professor regarding an exam may result in disciplinary action.
 This policy also applies to the 1L memo and briefs for Legal Research and Writing, and any other class where the professor has indicated that the assignment will be graded anonymously.

 After your grade has been posted for a course, you may contact the instructor directly (or follow any alternative instructions you received from your instructor) to review your exam answers and receive feedback.
-You may NOT contact your instructor about the exam during or after the exam until your final grade is posted.
-If your instructor informed you to schedule an appointment to view your answers with Faculty Support, you may book online using the Exam Reviews booking page.
-Please note that during the SUMMER, appointments will only be held in two sessions, between (1) May 30th to June 2nd and (2) June 19th and June 23rd, 2023.
+You may NOT contact your instructor about the exam DURING or after the exam UNTIL YOUR GRADE IS POSTED.

 Individual faculty members will keep examination answers on file for 12 months.
 The extent, if any, to which an individual faculty member will permit review of these materials or discuss an examination with a student lies within the reasonable discretion of the faculty member and is subject to review by the Vice Dean.